Skip to main content

 • Tyrosol / Hydroxytyrosol → neuroprotective effects

-Early harvest extra virgin olive oil contains significantly higher concentrations of these bioactive compounds (CoQ10, oleuropein, oleocanthal, oleacein, hydroxytyrosol, tyrosol) compared to standard EVOO or regular olive oil.
-Total CoQ10 can drop by 53-56% between early and late harvest, highlighting the importance of harvest timing for maximizing bioactive content.
+Early harvest extra virgin olive oil contains significantly higher concentrations of these bioactive compounds (oleuropein, oleocanthal, oleacein, hydroxytyrosol, tyrosol) compared to standard EVOO or regular olive oil.
+Early harvest oils may also contain CoQ10 in useful quantities, though standard EVOO typically does not.
 These enhanced polyphenol levels support mitochondrial function, antioxidant networks, and anti-inflammatory pathways, making early harvest olive oil a valuable component of precision dietary strategies for brain health.

 Recipes